Boglárka Börcsök & Andreas Bolm

-Boglárka Börcsök and Andreas Bolm channel Baroness Elsa von Freytag Loringhoven, a radical Dada artist and poet, erased from history.
+Boglárka Börcsök and Andreas Bolm channel Baroness Elsa von Freytag Loringhoven, a radical Dada artist and poet, who has largely been written out of history.
 She paraded on 1910s New York streets, turned garbage into costumes, and answered militarism and patriarchy with her body—excessive, unruly, refusing all boundaries between art and life.
-She died poor in Paris while her male contemporaries became legends of the hegemonic art canon.
+She died poor in Paris, while many of her male contemporaries came to be celebrated as legends of art history.

-In a world shaped by war, genocides, imperialism, and inherited infrastructures, the Baroness's unruly energy feels urgent.
-Her queerness was a practice — refusing fixed positions, embracing contradiction and mess.
+In a world marked by war, genocide, the aftermarks of imperialism, and inherited infrastructures, the Baroness's unruly energy feels urgent.
+Her queerness was a practice — a refusal to settle into fixed positions, and an embrace of contradiction and chaos.

-SUBJOYRIDE invites the audience into this excessive, uncomfortable, liberating space where the body speaks back to power.
+SUBJOYRIDE invites the audience into this excessive, uncomfortable, liberating space where the body responds to to power.

 Coach Rider (ca. 1924)